NissesSenap/dotfiles/README.md

 #### termite

-Copr isn't supported in ansible...
+Copr is now supported by ansible and termite is installed automatically.
+Earlier you had to write.

 ```bash
 sudo dnf copr enable skidnik/termite
 sudo dnf install termite
 ```

 ### Arche